CoFH/cofh.github.io/docs/tome-of-knowledge/index.md

 A tome of knowledge can be filled with essence of knowledge, converting it into experience points.
 Essence of knowledge can also be drained from it, converting experience points into the fluid.
-The item can filled or drained manually using [portable tanks](/docs/portable-tank/) or similar, or automatically using [fluid transposers](/docs/fluid-transposer/) or similar.
+The item can filled or drained manually by using it on blocks that store fluids, or automatically using [fluid transposers](/docs/fluid-transposer/) or similar.

 ### Enchantments